Learn about the hybrid work program and resources available for staff at UBC.

 Whether working on campus or remotely, collectively we make UBC an inspiring place for students to learn, as well as for faculty and staff to research, teach and work.

-Hybrid work arrangements must follow the hybrid work program objectives, principles, guidelines and considerations.
-After reviewing the guidelines as well as the information on this page, staff who are interested in hybrid work are encouraged to speak with their supervisor or manager.
-Leaders will then consider the arrangements of the individual as well as the team.
+Hybrid work agreements must follow the hybrid work program objectives, principles, guidelines and considerations.
+After reviewing the information on this page, staff who are interested in hybrid work are encouraged to speak with their supervisor or manager.
+Leaders will then consider the agreements of the individual as well as the team.

 Steps for getting started